Senu-sesi2/Portfolio/myportapp/README.md

 ---

-## Contributing
+## Contribution

-Contributins are welcome!
+Contributions are welcome!
 You can:

 - Fork the repo
 - Create a new branch (```git checkout -b feature/YourFeature```)